Nancy Lacore

-Nancy S. Lacore (born in Albany, New York) is a vice admiral who last served as the chief of Navy Reserve from August 2024 to 22 August 2025.
-She previously served as the 93rd commandant of Naval District Washington from 2022 to 2024.
+Nancy S. Lacore (born in Albany, New York) is a retired United States Navy officer and political candidate who served as the 16th Chief of Navy Reserve from 2024 to 2025.
+A vice admiral, she previously served as the 93rd commandant of Naval District Washington from 2022 to 2024.
 She also served as the director of the Maritime Partnership Program, U.S. Naval Forces Europe/Africa/U.S. 6th Fleet, with additional duties as vice commander of U.S. 6th Fleet in Naples, Italy.

+Lacore is the Democratic nominee for the South Carolina 1st congressional district in 2026, seeking to fill the seat being vacated by Republican incumbent Nancy Mace, whose term will expire in 2027.

 Career

 Lacore graduated in 1990 from the College of the Holy Cross with a Bachelor of Arts degree and received her commission from the Naval Reserve Officer Training Corps program.
 She earned a Master of Arts from San Diego State University and is a graduate of the Air Command and Staff College, and the National Defense University at the Joint Forces Staff College.
 She was designated a Naval Aviator in 1993.

-Her flying tours include Helicopter Combat Support Squadrons 8 in Norfolk, Virginia and 3 in San Diego, California as well as Commander, Helicopter Tactical Wing Pacific.
+Her flying tours include Helicopter Combat Support Squadrons 8 in Norfolk, Virginia and 3 in San Diego, California, as well as Commander, Helicopter Tactical Wing Pacific.
 She affiliated with the Navy Reserve in 2000.

 Lacore's staff assignments include Navy Reserve (NR) Naval Air Wings Pacific in San Diego, California, and NR Commander Amphibious Squadron 4 Detachment 104 in Bessemer, Alabama.
 She served as the executive officer of NR Tactical Air Control Squadron 2186 and NR Commander Strike Force Training Atlantic, and as the chief staff officer for NR Commander 2nd Fleet Joint Force Air Component Commander, in Norfolk, Virginia.
 She mobilized to serve as the chief of Key Leader Engagement at Headquarters, International Security Assistance Force in Kabul, Afghanistan, from 2011 to 2012.

-Her command tours include NR Commander Destroyer Squadron 40 Headquarters in Jacksonville, Florida; NR Commander, U.S. Naval Forces Europe-Africa/U.S. 6th Fleet Maritime Partnership Program Detachment 413 in Detroit, Michigan, and NR U.S. Fleet Forces Command Maritime and Air Operations Headquarters in Norfolk, Virginia.
+Her command tours include NR Commander Destroyer Squadron 40 Headquarters in Jacksonville, Florida; NR Commander, U.S. Naval Forces Europe-Africa/U.S. 6th Fleet Maritime Partnership Program Detachment 413 in Detroit, Michigan; and NR U.S. Fleet Forces Command Maritime and Air Operations Headquarters in Norfolk, Virginia.
 She served in a post-command assignment as the Navy Reserve chief staff officer at U.S. Fleet Forces in 2017, from which she mobilized to serve as the commanding officer, Camp Lemonnier, Djibouti.

 Lacore was promoted to rear admiral (lower half) in 2018.
 She was promoted to rear admiral on 1 October 2021.
 In March 2022, Lacore was reassigned as commandant of Naval District Washington, succeeding Michael Steffen.
 She assumed command on 10 June 2022.

 In May 2024, Lacore was nominated for promotion to vice admiral and assignment as chief of Navy Reserve.
-She was removed from office on 22 August 2025.
+She was relieved of her duties on 22 August 2025.